-Subsequently, some birds languish or die simply from lack of appropriate care or attention.
+Subsequently, some birds languish or die simply from a lack of appropriate care or attention.

-This is certainly something you don’t want and something which can be easily avoided.
+This is certainly something you don’t want and something which you can easily avoid.

-We have put together some of the most common ways in which chicks or chickens health and survival can be severely impacted and what you can do to avoid these things.
+We have put together some of the most common ways chicks’ or chickens’ health and survival can be severely impacted and what you can do to avoid these things.

-I cannot stress enough to double and triple check the securing of the heat lamp.
-If the lamp should fall into the bedding, it will start a fire in less than two minutes as the heat from the lamp is that intense.
+I cannot stress enough to double and triple-check the securing of the heat lamp.
+If the lamp falls into the bedding, it will start a fire in less than two minutes as the heat from the lamp is intense.

-We have talked in our complete guide to raising chickens in winter about heating the coop during winter.
 Adult chickens do not need extra heat over the winter.
-They are able to keep themselves warm enough, adding a lamp is not necessary.
+They can keep themselves warm enough; adding a lamp is not necessary.

 Family Pets (Dogs!)